rainergo/UASFRA-MS-KnowledgeGraph/src/data/README-data.md

 ## README.md for data
-### This data-folder contains two sub-folders:
+### This "data" folder contains two sub-folders:
-    1) 'XBRLs': XBRL-files of company's annual or quarterly reports.
+    1) "XBRLs": XBRL-files of company's annual or quarterly reports.
 Currently, these files do NOT contain ESG-data.
-    2) 'JSONs': JSON-files of company's sample ESG-data that later will be used to populate a NEO4J-Knowledge-Graph
+    2) "JSONs": JSON-files of company's sample ESG-data that later will be used to populate a NEO4J-Knowledge-Graph

 ### 1) XBRLs: